tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 > Usually after you win TI, you keep the gang together for another year.
 Not always, but usually.

 Well mark down another "not always" example.
 After hoisting his second Aegis in Copenhagen, 33 left Liquid to return to his first TI winning org, Tundra.
-The idea was already floated before TI13 began and winning the event did not change his decision.
+The idea was already floated to Liquid before TI13 began and winning the event did not change his decision.
 Already seeking the next challenge, ceremony means nothing to him.

-As for 33's replacement, SaberLight was already a known commodity to Liquid since standing-in during their 3rd place run at Kuala Lumpur in 2023.
+As for 33's replacement, SaberLight was a known commodity to Liquid since standing-in during their 3rd place run at Kuala Lumpur in 2023.

 **How was their season?**